Root mean square: Average electrical power

 This equation can be used for any periodic waveform, such as a sinusoidal or sawtooth waveform, allowing us to calculate the mean power delivered into a specified load.

 By taking the square root of both these equations and multiplying them together, the power is found to be:

 Both derivations depend on voltage and current being proportional (that is, the load, R, is purely resistive).
 Reactive loads (that is, loads capable of not just dissipating energy but also storing it) are discussed under the topic of AC power.

 In the common case of alternating current when I(t) is a sinusoidal current, as is approximately true for mains power, the RMS value is easy to calculate from the continuous case equation above.
 If Ip is defined to be the peak current, then:

 where t is time and ω is the angular frequency (ω = 2π/T, where T is the period of the wave).

-Since Ip is a positive constant:
+Since Ip is a positive constant and was to be squared within the integral:

 Using a trigonometric identity to eliminate squaring of trig function:

 but since the interval is a whole number of complete cycles (per definition of RMS), the sine terms will cancel out, leaving:

 A similar analysis leads to the analogous equation for sinusoidal voltage:

 where IP represents the peak current and VP represents the peak voltage.

 Because of their usefulness in carrying out power calculations, listed voltages for power outlets (for example, 120 V in the US, or 230 V in Europe) are almost always quoted in RMS values, and not peak values.
 Peak values can be calculated from RMS values from the above formula, which implies V_{P} = VRMS × √2, assuming the source is a pure sine wave.
 Thus the peak value of the mains voltage in the USA is about 120 × √2, or about 170 volts.
 The peak-to-peak voltage, being double this, is about 340 volts.
 A similar calculation indicates that the peak mains voltage in Europe is about 325 volts, and the peak-to-peak mains voltage, about 650 volts.

 RMS quantities such as electric current are usually calculated over one cycle.
 However, for some purposes the RMS current over a longer period is required when calculating transmission power losses.
 The same principle applies, and (for example) a current of 10 amps used for 12 hours each 24-hour day represents an average current of 5 amps, but an RMS current of 7.07 amps, in the long term.

-The term RMS power is sometimes erroneously used in the audio industry as a synonym for mean power or average power (it is proportional to the square of the RMS voltage or RMS current in a resistive load).
+The term RMS power is sometimes erroneously used (e.g., in the audio industry) as a synonym for mean power or average power (it is proportional to the square of the RMS voltage or RMS current in a resistive load).
 For a discussion of audio power measurements and their shortcomings, see Audio power.